Emmanuel-Atiso/Voice-Controlled-Robotic-Arm/README.md

 - Automated sorting system based on object colour or position

 ---

-## AI Usage Declaration
+## AI Transparency Statement

-AI tools were used during the development of this project to assist with debugging, code structuring, and generating documentation.
-All generated content was reviewed, tested, and adapted to fit the specific requirements of the project.

-The final implementation reflects independent understanding and practical application of the concepts.
+This project aligns with **AITS Level 2 – AI for Shaping**.

+Artificial Intelligence was used to support development, including:
+- suggesting and refining code structure
+- assisting with debugging and problem-solving
+- improving documentation and explanation of concepts

+All code was tested, modified, and integrated independently with the hardware system.
+Key decisions such as movement logic, servo calibration, and system behaviour were made and validated through hands-on implementation.

+AI outputs were critically reviewed and adapted before use.
+The final system reflects independent understanding and development, with AI used as a support tool rather than a primary creator.

 ---